-(1) An application for a licence to operate an aerodrome in Mauritius shall be made to the Minister in the form as may be approved by the Authority.

-- (2) On receipt of an application under paragraph (1), the Minister may - (a) direct the applicant to furnish any additional information that it may require; and - (b) where it is satisfied, having regard to - (i) the applicant's previous conduct and experience; - (ii) his equipment, organisation and staffing; - (iii) the arrangements that he proposes to make to ensure that the aerodrome and its aerodrome traffic zone are properly maintained and safe for use by aircraft; - (iv) the physical characteristics of the aerodrome and its surroundings, and - (v) the aerodrome manual submitted pursuant to paragraph (8), that the applicant is competent and the aerodrome safe for use by aircraft, grant the application and issue the licence subject to such conditions as it thinks fit to impose.

-(3) A licence issued under paragraph (2) shall remain in force for the period specified in the licence and may be renewed for such further period as the Authority thinks fit on being satisfied that the holder is competent and the aerodrome is safe for use by aircraft.
+- (1) An application for a licence to operate an aerodrome in Mauritius shall be made to the Minister in such form and manner as the Authority may determine. - (2) On receipt of an application under paragraph (1), the Minister may - - (a) direct the applicant to furnish any additional information that it may require; and - (b) where it is satisfied, having regard to - - (i) the applicant's previous conduct and experience; - (ii) his equipment, organisation and staffing; - (iii) the arrangements that he proposes to make to ensure that the aerodrome and its aerodrome traffic zone are properly maintained and safe for use by aircraft; - (iv) the physical characteristics of the aerodrome and its surroundings, and - (v) the aerodrome manual submitted pursuant to paragraph (8), that the applicant is competent and the aerodrome safe for use by aircraft, grant the application and issue the licence, subject to such terms and conditions as it may determine. - (3) A licence issued under paragraph (2) shall remain in force for the period specified in the licence and may be renewed for such further period as the Authority thinks fit on being satisfied that the holder is competent and the aerodrome is safe for use by aircraft. - (3A) An application for the renewal of a licence shall be made to the Authority in such form and manner as it may determine within 2 months of the expiry of the licence.

-(4) The Minister may issue a licence under paragraph (2) as a licence for public use.

-(5) Where a licence for public use is issued, the aerodrome shall be made available, at all times when it is available for the take-off and landing of aircraft, to all users on equal terms and conditions.

-- (6) The holder of a licence issued under this regulation shall - - (a) at the request of any interested person, furnish information concerning the terms of the licence; and - (b) in the case of a licence for public use, cause to be notified the times during which the aerodrome will be available for the take-off and landing of aircraft engaged on flights for the purpose of public transport of passengers or instruction in flying. - (7) No person shall operate an aerodrome in Mauritius unless - - (a) he holds a licence to that effect; and - (b) he operates the aerodrome in accordance with the terms and conditions of the licence.
+- (3B) The Authority may grant or reject an application made under paragraph (3A). - (3C) Where the Authority grants an application made under paragraph (3A), it shall renew the licence, subject to such terms and conditions as it may determine. - (3D) Every holder of a valid licence shall, not later than the fifth day of every month, pay the monthly fee specified in the Sixteenth Schedule, with respect to passengers arriving at the aerodrome in the preceding month. - (4) The Minister may issue a licence under paragraph (2) as a licence for public use. - (5) Where a licence for public use is issued, the aerodrome shall be made available, at all times when it is available for the take-off and landing of aircraft, to all users on equal terms and conditions. - (6) The holder of a licence issued under this regulation shall - - (a) at the request of any interested person, furnish information concerning the terms of the licence; and - (b) in the case of a licence for public use, cause to be notified the times during which the aerodrome will be available for the take-off and landing of aircraft engaged on flights for the purpose of public transport of passengers or instruction in flying. - (7) No person shall operate an aerodrome in Mauritius unless - - (a) he holds a licence to that effect; and - (b) he operates the aerodrome in accordance with the terms and conditions of the licence.

-(8) Upon making an application for an aerodrome licence, the applicant shall submit to the Authority for approval an aerodrome manual for that aerodrome.
+(8) Upon making an application for an aerodrome licence, the applicant shall submit to the Authority for approval - for that aerodrome